strinsberg/space-match-3000/README.md

 A very simple match 3 game.

 This is the first full program I developed.
-The software design is not ideal, But I learned a great deal.
+The software design is not ideal, But I learned so much.

 # Playing the game
 All menus can be navigated by pressing the key that is in brackets. ie. (n)ew game  - start a new game by pressing 'n'